casangi/xradio/tests/README.md

 # XRADIO Testing Module
 XRADIO provides a testing module (`xradio.testing`) as part of its public API.
 This module contains utilities for testing that are designed to be  used also in external projects, including ASV benchmark tests stored in [benchviper](https://github.com/casangi/benchviper).
+See more information in [xradio.testing](https://github.com/casangi/xradio/src/xradio/testing/README.md).

 The testing module includes submodules for:
 - `assertions (TBD)`: Functions for validating data structures and schemas